apache/mesos/docs/authorization.md

 As the fields take pointer to each entity the `ObjectApprover::Object` does not require the entity to be copied.

+Authorizer must ensure that `ObjectApprover`s returned by `getApprover(...)` method are valid throughout their whole lifetime.
+This is relied upon by parts of Mesos code (Scheduler API, Operator API events and so on) that have a need to frequently authorize a limited number of long-lived authorization subjects.
+This code on the Mesos side, on its part, must ensure that it does not store `ObjectApprover` for authorization subjects that it no longer uses (i.e. that it does not leak `ObjectApprover`s).

 NOTE: As the `ObjectApprover` is run synchronously in a different actor process `ObjectApprover.approved()` call must not block!